-- You get overwhelmed, not a little but over the top.
-You start second guessing whether or not having a child was the right thing and if it was the right time.
+- You feel overwhelmed, not a little but over the top and start second guessing whether or not having a child was the right thing and if it was the right time.

-- You are angry, cranky and hate everyone for no reason.
-You don’t want to see anyone, go anywhere and even having conversations with others doesn’t help at all, you either snap back at them or just don’t listen to them.
+- You are angry, cranky and hate everyone for no reason and don’t even want to see anyone, go anywhere and even having conversations with others doesn’t help at all, you either snap back at them or just don’t listen to them.

 - Feeling over-emotional.
 You cry non-stop for no reason and comes out of nowhere throughout the day.